 The Amazon Account Health Team & The Amazon Appeals Process

 Amazon’s appellate process for account and listing deactivations for third-party sellers can be very frustrating.
 When a seller’s plan of action (POA) is rejected, Amazon will send you the same boilerplate email without specifying why your appeal was denied.
 However, there are tools and resources available to assist sellers in understanding what caused their account deactivation or listing level violation, why their appeal was denied, and what is needed to move forward.
 One way that we have found to be helpful is by utilizing the Amazon Account Health Team.
-In this blog, we will discuss what the Amazon Account Health team is, as well as the appellate process for sellers, and how the two can be used in tandem to move forward with an appeal.
+In this blog, we will discuss what the Amazon Account Health team is, as well as the appellate process for sellers, and how the two can be used in tandem to move forward with the Amazon appeals game.

 The Amazon Account Health Team Explained